macosforge/darwinbuild/install.md

 ## Installing via MacPorts

-If you already use [MacPorts](https://www.macports.org/) for other software, you might find it easier to install DarwinBuild from there.
+If you already use [MacPorts](https://www.macports.org/) for other software, you might find it easier to install Darwinbuild from there.

 ### Darwin 10 (Snow Leopard)